 Ask your child to write a note for the tooth fairy.
-It gives the kids an opportunity to express how they feel and ask any question they still may have.
+It gives the kids an opportunity to express how they feel and ask any questions they still may have.
 Also, these notes serve as memories that you can save forever.

 Handmade Charlotte – This printable is super cute and small just like the tooth fairy!
 You have a note page for your child to write a message on, an envelope for the note, and another envelope for the reward.